ShaliniGolla/Backend-take-home-problem/README.md

   -f: Specify a custom filename to save the results in CSV format.

   If no CSV filename is provided, the results will be printed to the console

+## **example**:
+  Enter your PubMed query: cancer

+  Choose an option:

+  1 or -h for help or usage instructions,

+  2 or -d for debug info,

+  3 or -f for specifying .csv filename,

+  4 or enter any other value to exit,

+  Enter your choice: 1

+  Usage Instructions:
+    -h: Display help or usage instructions.
+    -d: Print debug information during execution.
+    -f: Specify a .csv filename to save the results.

+  Choose an option:

+  1 or -h for help or usage instructions

+  2 or -d for debug info

+  3 or -f for specifying .csv filename

+  4 or enter any other value to exit

+  Enter your choice: 2

+  Debug Information: Debug mode enabled.

+  Choose an option:

+  1 or -h for help or usage instructions

+  2 or -d for debug info

+  3 or -f for specifying .csv filename

+  4 or enter any other value to exit Enter your choice: 3

+  Enter the filename to save the results (e.g., results.csv): examples.csv

+  Results will be saved to examples.csv

+  extracting article id:  1768410 title:  Tubeless translaryngeal superimposed jet ventilation.

+  extracting article id:  2278368 title:  [Tube-free translaryngeal superposed jet ventilation].

+  Data saved to examples.csv